jackmoore/jackmoore.github.io/_src/pages/colorbox-faq.md

 <h3 id='faq-conflict'>Colorbox only works the first time it is opened:</h3>

-This is often due to loading a document with script elements with Colorbox's ajax mode instead of using an iframe.
-And iframe would prevent those scripts from interfering with the scripts in the host document.
-Often it's due to the parent document's version of jQuery being overwritten  by the loaded in document's version of jQuery.
+This is often due to loading a document with script elements with Colorbox's ajax mode.  jQuery will automatically add script elements in ajax content to the document.
+For example, if your ajax content had included its own copy of jQuery in a script tag, it would end up replacing your current version of jQuery that had been extended to include the Colorbox plugin.
+Typically, you would use an iframe instead of ajax for content containing JavaScript or CSS that is not intended to be added to the main document.

 <h3 id='faq-ajax'>Trying to load an external page results in "Request unsuccessful"</h3>